MetaCommunity/mci-cltl-utils/src/main/lsp/stor/README.md

 may be defined in a manner such that: A _program_ interoperates with a Common Lisp _implementation_, in any manner as may be generally extensional to the Common Lisp programming language.
-A _program_ may interoperate, furthermore, with any zero or more systems, such as as may be denoted _external to the implementation environment_.
+A _program_ may interoperate, furthermore, with any zero or more systems, such as may be denoted _external to the implementation environment_, in any single Common Lisp implementation.

 In this sense, a _program_ may serve to provide support for an _application_, while an _application_ would represent the principally